Occasionally a customer might run into trouble creating their direct debit mandate

 A common mistake is that your customers are entering incorrect information relating to their bank account.
 As a general guide, we advise customers who encounter problems to find the bank account associated with the bank account, or find a bank statement for the account.

 The bank account holder name is restricted to 18 characters; this restriction is enforced by BACS, and includes the spaces between characters.

-To avoid possible issues with the provider verifying the bank account, your customers should enter the exactly as it appears on the the bank card or statement.
+To avoid possible issues with the provider verifying the bank account, your customers should enter the name exactly as it appears on the the bank card or statement.

 If the customer has a joint account with an ampersand (&) in the account name, they'll need to replace this with the word "and".

 Example: Banks often shorten long names to fit within the 18 character limit.
 For example, Christopher Warburton is 20 characters long, and may therefore the bank card issues the bank under the name "C Warburton".